 Each survey campaign shall be carried out at three-month intervals during the construction phase.
-The report for each survey shall be submitted to the DID.
+The report for each survey shall be submitted to the Department of Irrigation and Drainage (DID).
 The survey can be done at half-yearly intervals during the post-construction phase for up to three years or after receiving consent from DID to discontinue the survey.
 Information from the periodic survey can also be used to determine the need and extent of maintenance dredging required after the development is completed.